Idea Process

 Status definitions

-Status tags on each individual enhancement suggestion provide community members with a quick reference regarding the idea’s status in the review and development process.
+Status tags on each enhancement suggestion provide community members with a quick reference regarding the idea’s status in the review and development process.
 In addition to viewing the status, each reviewed suggestion also includes a more detailed response from the product team.
-We encourage community members to open enhancement suggestion details to review the full response to better understand the status assigned the idea.
+We encourage community members to open enhancement suggestion details to review the full response to better understand the status assigned to the idea.

 - Open